mpcox/203.328/README.md

 FASTQ files are typically large.
 Standard Illumina runs produce up to eight lanes of data, each with >300 million different sequence reads.
 Files for just one of these lanes would usually exceed 50 gigabytes – more than twice the size of the extended ‘Lord of the Rings’ DVD box set.
 Data amounts, and hence file sizes, are getting bigger all the time.

 Assembling datasets this large is a major undertaking.
-You will be working with much smaller datasets in this lab, but it is real sequence data from real research projects.
-The assemblies you perform below are identical to those performed in actual research settings.
-The only difference is that the file sizes are smaller and so the assemblies are (much) shorter to run.
+You will be working with much smaller datasets in this lab, but this lab exercise purposely uses real sequence data from real research projects.
+The assemblies you perform below are identical to those undertaken in genuine research settings.
+The only difference is that the file sizes are smaller and so the assemblies are (much) quicker to run.

 ---

 ## Assembly Software

-A lot of programs perform *de novo* sequence assembly – joining up short reads into a single, longer sequence.
+There are a lot of programs that perform *de novo* sequence assembly – joining up short reads into a single, longer sequence.
 New programs are being developed all the time.
-The one we're going to use here is an old standard, [Velvet](https://www.ebi.ac.uk/~zerbino/velvet/).
+The software we're going to use here is an old standard, [Velvet](https://www.ebi.ac.uk/~zerbino/velvet/).

 Daniel Zerbino and Ewen Birney wrote Velvet at the [European Bioinformatics Institute](https://www.ebi.ac.uk) in Cambridge, and published a description of its algorithm in 2008: